lemieux-lab/BamQuery/docs/source/method.rst

 The MCS in the **<query_name>.fastq** file are mapped with the STAR aligner to the reference genome version (GENCODE version 26, 33 or 38 ) selected.

-**The genomic locations of the MCSs** are collected from the alignments in STAR's Aligned.out.sam file.
+**The genomic locations of the MCS** are collected from the alignments in STAR's Aligned.out.sam file.
 A perfect alignment is defined as one in which the MCS exactly matches the reference genome sequence.
 A perfect alignment is also one in which the MCS does not exactly match the reference, but the mismatches are supported by SNPs included in the user-selected dbSNP (149,151,155 dbSNP releases).